Holomorphic curves in exploded manifolds: Compactness: Compactness

-The proof of this theorem uses Lemma \ref{strong cylinder convergence} on page \pageref{strong cylinder convergence} and Proposition \ref{decomposition proposition} on page \pageref{decomposition proposition}.
+The proof of Theorem \ref{completeness theorem} uses Lemma \ref{strong cylinder convergence} on page \pageref{strong cylinder convergence} and Proposition \ref{decomposition proposition} on page \pageref{decomposition proposition}.
 Together, these allow us to decompose holomorphic curves into pieces with bounded behavior.
 A standard Arzela-Ascoli type argument gets a type of convergence of these pieces.
-If we were working in the category of smooth manifolds, this would be sufficient to prove the compactness theorem because the type of convergence involved would have a unique limit, and therefore the limiting pieces would glue together.
-The extra problem that must be dealt with in this case is that we are not dealing with a type of convergence that has a unique limit, so we must work much harder to show that our resulting `limiting family' for each piece glues together to the limiting family $\ex F$.
+As the topology on exploded manifolds is in general not Hausdorff, this limit will not be unique, so we must work a little more to make sure that our limiting pieces match up.